anikakrljas/T-Pot-Honeypot-on-Digital-Ocean/README.md

 T-Pot’s web UI (Cockpit + dashboards) also listens on the same high port that SSH was moved to (for example, https://yourIP:64297).
 This port is chosen dynamically by the installer to avoid conflicts with the honeypots, many of which use standard ports (22, 80, 443, etc.) to mimic real services.

-The high port—e.g., 64297—acts as a secure management port for both:
+The high port e.g., 64297 acts as a secure management port for both:

 🔐 SSH administration